18Badenm/UCBerkleyHackathon/README.md

 ```

 We use another dataset to analyze COVID-19 cases.
-We import all libraries we need and take the live dataset from Kaggle.com select portion of data you want to work with in this case we want three days back data.
+We import all the libraries we need and obtain the live dataset from Kaggle.com (primary source: New York Times).
+Select a portion of the data you want to work with - in this case we want data from three days back from the present date.

 ```ruby
 import numpy as np